Table of Contents

 Board review style question #1

-Which of the following two findings are against the histological diagnosis of organizing pneumonia?
+Which of the following findings is against the histologic diagnosis of organizing pneumonia?

 - Fibrin deposition